AdityaSidharta/awesome_ml/checklist.md

 ### Model Building
 - [ ] Build the Appropriate Model, using the model baseline as a performance gauge
 - [ ] Perform Hyperparameter Tuning to the Model
-- [ ] Build Ensemble with each of the model, aggregated with Linear Regression
+- [ ] Build Ensemble with each of the model

 ### Analysis
 - [ ] Perform Feature Importance on each model on the Final Model
-- [ ] Perform Error Analysis on each model on the Final Model
+- [ ] Perform Error Analysis on each model on the Final Model / Use Clustering Method to understand Model Failure
 - [ ] Perform Regression / Classification report on the Final Model

+### Model Serving
+- [ ] Develop Serving capabilities for the Model

+### Testing
+- [ ] Perform Model Testing
+- [ ] Perform Integration Testing
+- [ ] Perform Unit Testing

+### Monitoring
+- [ ] Perform Data Ingestion Monitoring, if neccessary
+- [ ] Perform Model Performance Monitoring / Query Monitoring
+- [ ] Perform System Monitoring